Agent Editor

 MCP Tools Cannot Be Listed or Called

-If the List tools fail, verify the consumed MCP service configuration: endpoint constant value, protocol version, and credentials microflow (when authentication is required).
+If List tools fails, verify the consumed MCP service configuration: endpoint constant value, protocol version, and credentials microflow (when authentication is required).
 For technical details, the log files in the /agent-editor folder of the app directory can be inspected.

-If possible, also confirm that the target endpoint is reachable from the running app runtime: this can be done for example, by temporarily configuring it manually in the MCP Client module and checking the Console pane in Studio Pro for logs.
+If possible, confirm that the target endpoint is reachable from the running app runtime.
+You can do this, for example, by temporarily configuring it manually in the MCP Client module and checking the Console pane in Studio Pro for logs.

 If calling the tools fails at runtime while testing the agent, check the Console pane in Studio Pro for error logs.